ronancpl/HeavenMS/docs/feature_list.md

 * Boats, elevator and other travelling mechanics fully working.
 * PQs, Taxis and other event-driven situations warps players at random spawnpoints, GMS-like.
 * Some reactors (PQ bonus boxes) now sprays items on the map, instead of dropping everything at once.
-* Updated Crimsonwood, World Tour and Neo City, enabling quest completion and game progression in these areas.
+* Updated Crimsonwood, World Tour, Nihal Desert and Neo City, enabling quest completion and game progression in these areas.

 PQ potentials: